benaston/javascript/README.md

 ==========
 #Glossary

+The problem with inheritance is that people thought it was for code re-use, but in actual fact it is for modelling.

 ###Object Properties and Methods

 Object properties can be enumerated, but they can also have an attribute `[[Enumerable]]`.
 If this is set to false, `for...in` loops will not enumerate the property.
 In this case you should use the `Object.getOwnProperties` method.